piotr-jarosz/bash-training/README.md

 Home backup script

 ### TODO:
-* keeping 7 daily backups (including the current day) as history
-* handle configuration file
 * handle parameters
 * override config file throught parameters

 ### Done
+* handle configuration sfile
 * use rsync to perform the actual backup.
 * offer a choice of tar or rsync.
 * copy to a folder named for the current day of the week
 * run once daily
 * use tar to perform the actual backup.
 * writing itself into the crontab if called with the correct arguments (while removing any instances of itself already in the crontab
+* keeping 7 daily backups (including the current day) as history